-Given a string input_digits consisting of digits from 2 to 9, return a list of all possible strings that can be formed by mapping each digit to its corresponding set of letters (as per the standard telephone keypad mapping).
-The order of the output list does not matter.
+Given a string input_digits consisting of digits from 2 to 9, return a list of all possible strings formed by mapping each digit to its corresponding set of letters, as defined by the standard telephone keypad mapping.
+The output list can be in any order.
+If input_digits is empty, return an empty list.

 Example 1